mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

       3. START SLAVE
 5. Check that all slaves are replicating.

-Failover is considered successful if steps 1 to 3 succeeded, as the cluster then has at least a valid master server.
+Failover is considered successful if steps 1 to 3 succeed, as the cluster then has at least a valid master server.

 **Switchover** swaps a running master with a running slave.
 It does the
 following:

 1. Prepare the old master for demotion:
       1. Stop any external replication.
       2. Kill connections from super-users since *read\_only* does not affect them.
       3. Enable the *read\_only*-flag to stop writes.
       4. Disable scheduled server events (if event handling is on).
       5. Run the commands in `demotion_sql_file`.